justinjiajia/cloud_security/labs/lab_4_new.md

 3. Save the policy to a file on your computer:

-   - To copy the JSON-formatted policy to your clipboard, choose *Copy*.
+   - To copy the JSON policy to your clipboard, choose *Copy*.
    - Open a text editor on your local computer, and paste the policy that you just copied.
    - Save the policy document as *DeveloperGroupPolicy.json* to a location on your computer that you will remember.